jaantollander/masters-thesis/content/30_jobstats.md

 Due to the issues we found, we recommend experimenting with the settings, recording large raw dumps of the statistics, and analyzing them offline before building a more complex monitoring system.

+\textcolor{red}{
-TODO: *describe previous works that used Jobstats for monitoring*
+TODO: describe previous works that used Jobstats for monitoring }

-## Setting identifier format for entries
+## Entry identifier format
-We can enable Jobstats by specifying a formatting string for the *entry identifier* using the `jobid_name` parameter as explained in the *Lustre Manual* [@lustredocs, sec.
+We can enable Jobstats by specifying a formatting string for the *entry identifier* using the `jobid_name` parameter on a Lustre client as explained in the *Lustre Manual* [@lustredocs, sec.
 12.2].
+We can configure each Lustre client separately and specify different configurations for different clients.
 We can use the following format codes.

 - `%e` for *executable name*.